Message from the Program Chair

 The 2017 program has great sessions on cultural heritage conservation, microscopy, environmental science and lab forensics, just to name a few topics.
 Please join us, connect cross-functionally and identify new collaboration opportunities.

 Help “Build our Analytical Future” by contributing an abstract for an oral or poster session.
-The abstract submission window for contributed oral presentations is March 1 to May 26, and for contributed poster presentations it is March 1 to September 1, 2017.
+The abstract submission window for contributed poster presentations it is March 1 to September 1, 2017; the oral submission site is now closed.
 On behalf of the EAS Program Committee, I am confident that 2017 EAS will be outstanding with an exceptional technical program this coming November.

 2017 EAS Program Chair